Mahati2/BMI-/README.md

 [BMI-Calculator-App]
 A new Flutter project.
-# How It Will look 👇
+# How It Was Before 👇
 <table>
   <tr>
       <td>